-Once you have begun your family, it's time to take basic steps to ensure that you, your partner, and your children will be protected throughout your lives, even if something happens to you.
+Once you start your family, it's time to take basic steps to ensure that you, your partner, and your children will be protected throughout your lives, even if something happens to you.

 While many people associate estate planning with seniors or people with large property holdings, it is also an important way for new families to secure their futures.